Wolverine971/9takes/src/blog/enneagram/enneagram-communication-styles.md

   <p class="panel"> Nines are highly adaptable in their communication, often adjusting their style to maintain peace and harmony.
 However, they may struggle to adapt when the situation requires conflict or assertiveness.</p>
 </details>

 Time for the obligatory reminder that the Enneagram should be used as a tool.
 There is no replacement for being patient, empathetic, non-judgmental, and encouraging when trying to communicate.
-Communication is about allowing yourself and others to express themselves authentically while also respecting boundaries and individuality.
+Communication is about allowing yourself and others to express themselves while also respecting boundaries and individuality.
 Checkout this article for <a href="enneagram-communication-tips" >more tips on communicating.</a>

 <div>
 <script type="application/ld+json">{